Features

 • WebVNC keeps the same local SSH tunnel and adds an authenticated browser

-Crabbox does not bind managed VNC directly to a public IP or Tailscale 100.x address.
-Static hosts can expose direct host:5900 only when the operator has already made that endpoint reachable on a trusted network.
+Crabbox never binds managed VNC directly to a public IP or a Tailscale 100.x address.
+Static hosts can expose a direct host:5900 endpoint only when the operator has already made it reachable on a trusted network; crabbox vnc falls back to that direct endpoint only when the SSH loopback service is unreachable.

 #Browser State

 --browser guarantees a browser binary and env such as BROWSER and CHROME_BIN; it does not create, unlock, sync, or migrate a logged-in profile.
-On managed Linux leases, these env vars point to a Crabbox wrapper that disables Chrome/Chromium first-run and default-browser prompts for repeatable VNC use.
-On managed targets, manual browser login through VNC lasts only for that lease unless the caller intentionally exports an artifact.
+On managed Linux leases these env vars point to a Crabbox wrapper that disables Chrome/Chromium first-run and default-browser prompts and pins a per-lease profile for repeatable VNC use.
+Manual browser login through VNC lasts only for that lease unless you intentionally export an artifact.
 On static hosts, any existing browser profile belongs to that host.

-For repeatable logged-in tests, use scenario-owned state such as a Playwright storage-state file or an app-specific short-lived token.
+For repeatable logged-in tests, prefer scenario-owned state such as a Playwright storage-state file or a short-lived app token.
 Avoid syncing full browser profile directories between operating systems; browser credentials are often machine- and user-encrypted.

 #Security Rules